Wow…two meaningful May 8 dates, and only 118 years apart. Wednesday's column told of the later event, the ending of The Big War, aka WW II, in Europe.

 When he arrived at what is today's Fort Leavenworth and saw the high ground on the west and low ground on the east bank, he ordered that the cantonment be built on the higher west bank, again violating the treaty.

 Again, Indians in the area did not attack and moved away.
 The cantonment stayed, was renamed Fort Leavenworth a few years later, and the rest, as they say, is history.
 The tiny outpost has risen in rank from the first permanent post on the west bank of the Missouri River to be the second oldest fort still serving our country.

 The early days of the fort and of the Army in this area is very well depicted in the fort's Frontier Army Museum.
 On display is a coat worn by Col. Leavenworth and a saber he once wore, making this what many believe the only fort museum to display artifacts of the fort's namesake.

-Page 2 of 2 - That interesting fact has not been verified and publicized by the Center of Military History in Washington, but may soon be.
+That interesting fact has not been verified and publicized by the Center of Military History in Washington, but may soon be.

 The museum also has a letter written from Cantonment Leavenworth in 1828, a year after its founding, which some believe is the oldest letter or published item from or about a fort in any fort museum.
 Experts at the Center are supposedly working on verifying that fact also.

 So a bit of a belated 186th birthday to one of my favorite places, venerable old Fort Leavenworth, Kansas.
 May the revered place enjoy many more birthdays.